 If there is an odor problem with the water supply, the first step is to determine the source.
 If the source is from the well directly a general mineral water analysis is critical to select the correct system.

-Test should include analysis for pH, iron, manganese, hardness, total dissolved solids and ORP at a minimum.
+The test should include analysis for pH, iron, manganese, hardness, total dissolved solids at a minimum.
 Additional tests for sulfate, hydrogen sulfide and tannin is recommended as well.
 Take the sample as close to the well as possible.

 With these results, you can identify the best type of water treatment to use, and what type of system to select, based on your water chemistry.

-For health-related issues the water should be tested for total coliform and e-coli (fecal coliform).
-If infants and children will be drinking the water, a complete general, mineral, metals and bacteriological test is recommend.
+For health-related issues, your well water should be tested for total coliform and e-Coli (fecal coliform).
+If infants and children will be drinking the water, a general, mineral, metals and a bacteriological test is recommended.

 If the source of water is a public water system and you experience problems with odor, it is important to contact a utility official to determine whether the odor is from the public system or from the home’s plumbing or piping.